Irfan762/GoFarm/README.md

 - **Customized dashboards** for **Farmers**, **Retailers**, and **Consumers**.
 - **Multi-functional tools** like crop monitoring, government schemes, waste management, and product discovery.

-Would you like me to **generate a clean flowchart image** for this that you can add to your presentation or website?